rawalpuneet/docdb-dotnet-starter/README.md

 # DotNet / CSharp Starter project for Amazon DocumentDB

 ## Introduction
-Setting up development enviornment for a new database may require going through countless tutorials and documentation pages.
-This is an example DotNet project that sets up development enviroment locally to work with Amazon DocumentDB.
-Project creates all required infrastucture, networkfing and resources to get started on your first WebAPI project using Csharp.
+Setting up development environment for a new database may require going through countless tutorials and documentation pages.
+This is an example DotNet project that sets up development environment locally to work with Amazon DocumentDB.
+Project creates all required infrastructure, networking and resources to get started on your first WebAPI project using Csharp.
 This example has been been modified from [TodoApis Tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio) from Microsoft.
 Example uses ssh tunnel to work locally with Amazon DocumentDB and also uses AWS Secrets Manager to store database credentials.
 Follow the steps below to finish the installation.

 ## Feature List at High Level
 1. Orchestration through cloudformation template for VPC, Gateways, Amazon DocumentDB and EC2 jump server.
-2. DotNet Sample Web API project.
+2. DotNet Sample Web API project for basic CRUD operations.
-3. SecretsManager Integration for secured access to database credentials.
+3. SecretsManager Integration for secured access to database credentials and Secrets caching at app layer.
 4. EC2 Jump server to connect to database as Amazon DocumentDB is a VPC only service.

 ![Architecture](./images/dotnet-docdb-starter-project.png)

 ## Requirements
 1. DotNet Core 6.0+ Installed
-2. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) 2.4+  You must have run aws configure to set up your terminal for the AWS account and region of your choice.
+2. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) 2.4+  You must have run `aws configure` to set up your terminal for the AWS account and region of your choice.
-3. Make commandline tools.
-MacOs(https://formulae.brew.sh/formula/make), Windows (https://linuxhint.com/install-use-make-windows/)
+3. Make command line tools.
+[MacOs](https://formulae.brew.sh/formula/make), [Windows](https://linuxhint.com/install-use-make-windows/)
 4. Amazon DocumentDB [Mongo shell commands](https://docs.aws.amazon.com/documentdb/latest/developerguide/get-started-guide.html#cloud9-mongoshell).